 Matinkylä Sports Centre is set for expansion.
 The old ice arena will be replaced with a larger facility planned to comprise three ice rinks.
 The building work is scheduled to commence after summer 2018.
 The old practice rink will be retained.
 The football field will also receive an upgrade.
 A new BMX track was finished in 2018.

 North of the centre of Matinkylä, there will be complementary building projects on both sides of Kuitinmäentie street.
 Old commercial plots and parking areas will be transformed into more efficient residential and commercial blocks.

 Development of the old shopping centre in Matinkylä

-The old shopping centre will be demolished and a new 16-floor residential building and commercial premises will be built in its place.
-The estimated construction period for this project is 2018‒2020.
+The old shopping centre has been demolished and a new 16-floor residential building and commercial premises will be built in its place.
+The estimated construction period for this project is 2019‒2021.

 Other development projects

 Gräsantulli area – new apartment buildings (18,350 floor m², Hartela, YIT, Espoon Asunnot 2021-2025).